email: roadarch@outlook.com

 Chicago, IL

-The Laramie State Bank was designed by Meyer and Cook.
-It was built from 1927-1929.
+The Laramie State Bank was designed by Meyer & Cook and built from 1927-1929.
 The building features terra cotta details appropriate for a bank: coins, bees, and squirrels.
-The interior is no longer used as a bank.
+The building has been vacant since 2012.
+It is now being restored as office and retail space.
 For more, see these websites: 1 and 2. [map]

 Valentine Chicago Boy's Club